 Braised Ossobuco with Onions

 Braised Ossobuco with Onions is one of my favorite dishes.
-I love this type of meat and I like to save the marrow for last as it has a truly unique taste.
+I love this type of meat and I enjoy saving the marrow for last as it has a truly unique taste.

-The cooking time is slightly long, but this way the meat will remain very tender, practically melting in your mouth.
-Certainly helps to use high-quality meat.
+The cooking time is slightly long, but this way the meat will become very tender and practically melt in your mouth.
+It definitely helps to use high-quality meat.

-You can decide to flavor the onions and the ossobuco separately and then combine them in the pan.
+You can choose to flavor the onions and ossobuco separately and then combine them later in the pan.

-A special thanks to my husband, the chef in this video 😁
+A special thanks to my husband, the cook in this video 😁

 • Difficulty: Easy